 Q. How do you make decisions together?

-We use a consensus based method called sociocracy, and we use a rich support system of cohousing professionals who have helped many successful communities before us.
-The combined 20 year experience of members who live or have lived in cohousing means for this group, making decisions as a group is something many of our members have done successfully in forming as well as successfully building a cohousing community.
+We use a consensus-based method called sociocracy, and we use a rich support system of cohousing professionals who have helped many successful communities before us.
+The combined 20-year experience of members who live or have lived in cohousing means for this group, making decisions as a group is something many of our members have done successfully in shaping up and successfully building a cohousing community.